roxana-lafuente/MTTT/README.md

-# TTT: Translators' Training Tool
+# MTTT: Machine Translation Training Tool

 ## Machine translation made easy for human translators!
-TTT is an under development post-editing suite which aims to improve the translators experience with machine translation tools such as moses.
+MTTT is an under development post-editing suite which aims to improve the translators experience with machine translation tools such as moses.
 It provides the user with a graphical user interface to:

 - Work with the moses machine translation pipeline.
 - Apply evaluation metrics such as BLEU.